EuroLinux/eurolinux-open-docs/docs/jumpstarts/8-jumpstart.md

 - **Root Password** - by default, the root user is disabled.
 If a user is created in **User Creation** section, the root account could stay disabled
 - **User Creation** section allows creating a regular user in the system.
 If the "Make this user administrator" option is checked, the root account could be disabled.

-**After applying all necessary changes** installation could start with "Begin Installation" button.
+**After applying all necessary changes**, installation could start with the "Begin Installation" button.

 ### Disk partition recommended minimums